jdwilkin4/fcc-forum-clone/CONTRIBUTING.md

 ### Picking up an issue to work on

-Browse through the [opened issues](https://github.com/jdwilkin4/fcc-forum-clone/issues) and feel free to start working on that does not have have an assignee yet.
+Browse through the [open issues](https://github.com/jdwilkin4/fcc-forum-clone/issues) and feel free to start working one that does not have an assignee yet.

 If you are a [collaborator](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-personal-account-settings/permission-levels-for-a-personal-account-repository#collaborator-access-for-a-repository-owned-by-a-personal-account), assign yourself to the issue you want to work on.